1871fotc/1871fotc.github.io/docs/walks/index.md

 -->

-Each walk contains stories about people remembered in Toowong Cemetery, a map, and directions to help you visit each grave.
+Each walk has a map, directions, and stories about people remembered in Toowong Cemetery.

 <!--